ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ```

 With respect to the environment, there are no means to:
-- list its contents
+- List its contents
-- remove a definition
+- Remove a definition
-- reset it to an earlier state
+- Reset it to an earlier state

 #### Same-Level Shadowing

-It is allowed to write two definitions using the same identifier in sequence.
+You can write two definitions using the same identifier in sequence:
 ```ocaml
 # let c = 2 * 3;;
 val c : int = 6